kkonopko/kkonopko.github.io/_posts/2013-01-08-system-v-shm.md

 date: 2013-01-08 22:58
 ---

+One of the reasons I mention it here is a nostalgia as my first exposure to parallel programming in the academia was with the use of processes and System
+V. If you're too cool for old skool, better start with threads instead.
+The very first *nix system I ever used was FreeBSD.
+The very first *nix system I happened to use in my professional career was Solaris.
+And I still use hjkl to move around in vi since once I was given access to a Solaris server terminal with no arrow keys on the keyboard and vi being the only editor available on the system (visiting a large IT company in Asia as a support engineer).
+For these and other reason I'm probably becoming an old grumpy man.

 ## Why, oh why?

 Let me begin with a disclaimer that if you ever have a chance to deal with